tarwn/lessthandot-hugo/blogs/content/posts/2009-12-10-silverlight-partial-classing-a-webservic.md

 Exception has been thrown by the target of an invocation.

--There was an error reflecting type &#8216;Alerts.srAlerts.BaseResponse'.
+-There was an error reflecting type 'Alerts.srAlerts.BaseResponse'.

-&#8211;There was an error reflecting type &#8216;Alerts.srAlerts.GetAlertDataResponse'.
+–There was an error reflecting type 'Alerts.srAlerts.GetAlertDataResponse'.

-&#8212;There was an error reflecting property &#8216;Alerts'.
+—There was an error reflecting property 'Alerts'.

-&#8212;-There was an error reflecting type &#8216;Alerts.srAlerts.Alert'.
+—-There was an error reflecting type 'Alerts.srAlerts.Alert'.

-&#8212;&#8211;There was an error reflecting property &#8216;CommentDisplay'.
+—–There was an error reflecting property 'CommentDisplay'.

 <p style="text-indent: 30pt;">
   It would appear that the web service system in Silverlight attempts to serialize all members of the class, even those that are defined client side in a partial class, and it gets a little confused.
 Using the XMLIgnore attribute forces the serializer to skip this property and allows us to use the partial class on the client side as we expected.